 We prepare for the major Jewish holidays in the classroom, exploring their ethical and spiritual messages for our times.
 We review the stories, blessings, and prayers associated with each, and celebrate the holidays with special programming, often integrated with the larger Romemu community.

-Seekers families gather on the first Shabbat of every month for community building, learning, and a celebratory meal.
+Seekers families gather approximately twice per month for community building, learning, and a celebratory meal.